 Healthy Burritos: Frequently Asked Questions (FAQ)

-Burritos can be very healthy, depending on the ingredients you use.
-By choosing whole-grain tortillas, lean proteins, beans, fresh vegetables, and healthy fats like avocado, you can create a burrito that’s high in fiber, protein, and essential nutrients—without the excess sodium, calories, or saturated fats often found in restaurant versions.
+Burritos can be u003cstrongu003every healthyu003c/strongu003e, depending on the ingredients you use.
+By choosing whole-grain tortillas, lean proteins, beans, fresh vegetables, and healthy fats like avocado, you can create a burrito that’s high in u003cstrongu003efiber, protein, and essential nutrientsu003c/strongu003e—without the excess sodium, calories, or saturated fats often found in restaurant versions.

 Pin your favorites and revisit them anytime: Follow us on Pinterest for more recipe inspiration.